rktech-de/Inkscape/README.md

 The extension can be started with: *Extension => GCode Laser Tools => Raster2Laser NG*

-The pull down entry can be changed in the *.inx file, look for `<submenu name="GCode Laser tools"/>`
+The pull down entry name can be changed in the *.inx file, look for `<submenu name="GCode Laser tools"/>`

 ### Note